isomerpages/moe-admiraltysec/pages/2025 Direct School Admission (DSA).md

 The application is free-of-charge and will be open from 7 May 2025, 11am to 3 Jun 2025, 3pm.
 For more details, please refer to MOE website –&nbsp;
 <a rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/dsa-sec</a>.</p>
-<p>Shortlisted students will be notified by the school by end June regarding
+<p>Shortlisted students will be notified by the school by early July regarding
 their interview session.
 The interview sessions will likely be conducted from Term 3 Week 2 to Term 3 Week 4.</p>
 <table style="minWidth: 75px">